 Visiting Potter House

-The next village we visited still has a long lasting effect on me.
+The next village we visited still has a long-lasting effect on me.
 We unintentionally spent a few more hours than planned there because our Jeep broke down.
-We had to wait until a next one arrived to pick us up.
+We had to wait until the next one arrived to pick us up.

 While waiting, the family, consisting out of a mother and their 4 sons as well as their wives and children, hosted us.
 They offered us food and of course Masala tea.